Bill Monroe: Legacy and influence

 More than 150 musicians played in the Blue Grass Boys over the nearly 60 years of Monroe's performing career.
 Monroe tended to recruit promising young musicians who served an apprenticeship with him before becoming accomplished artists in their own right.
-Some of Monroe's band members who went on to greater prominence include singer/guitarists Clyde Moody, Lester Flatt, Jack Cook, Mac Wiseman, Jimmy Martin, Carter Stanley, Del McCoury, Peter Rowan, Roland White, Roland Dunn and Doug Green; banjo players Earl Scruggs, Bob Black, Butch Robins, Buck Trent, Don Reno, Stringbean, Sonny Osborne, and Bill Keith; and fiddlers Tommy Magness, Chubby Wise, Vassar Clements, Byron Berline, Kenny Baker, Bobby Hicks, Gordon Terry, Randall Franks and Glen Duncan.
+Some of Monroe's band members who went on to greater prominence include singer/guitarists Clyde Moody, Lester Flatt, Jack Cooke, Mac Wiseman, Jimmy Martin, Carter Stanley, Del McCoury, Peter Rowan, Roland White, Roland Dunn and Doug Green; banjo players Earl Scruggs, Bob Black, Butch Robins, Don Reno, Stringbean, Sonny Osborne, and Bill Keith; and fiddlers Tommy Magness, Chubby Wise, Vassar Clements, Byron Berline, Kenny Baker, Bobby Hicks, Gordon Terry, Randall Franks and Glen Duncan.
 Monroe also regularly performed with flat-picking guitar virtuoso Doc Watson.

 Modern bluegrass singer and mandolin player Ricky Skaggs was influenced by Monroe.
-Skaggs was only six years old, in 1960, when he first got to perform on stage with Monroe and his band at the high school in Martha, Kentucky.
+Skaggs was only six years old, in 1960, when he first got to perform onstage with Monroe and his band at the high school in Martha, Kentucky.
 He stated, "I think Bill Monroe's importance to American music is as important as someone like Robert Johnson was to blues, or Louis Armstrong.
 He was so influential: I think he's probably the only musician that had a whole style of music named after his band."

-In 1999, the portion of Indiana State Road 135 running from Morgantown through to Nashville, Indiana was dedicated to Bill Monroe and is known as the Bill Monroe Memorial Highway.
+In 1999, the portion of Indiana State Road 135 running from Morgantown through to Nashville, Indiana was dedicated to Monroe and is known as the Bill Monroe Memorial Highway.